 While these various forms of fondness are sincere, they are also a performance of sorts.
 Couples, families and friends all behave differently in public than they do in private, and often their affectionate behavior becomes more overt, not less.

 And this great show is often what draws people to a public space, whether to watch or to be watched.
-Affection that both draws upon and contributes to the richness of public life.
+Affection both draws upon and contributes to the richness of public life.
 It is the raw material for memories, meaning, and a strong sense of place.
 So in the great words of Lewis Mumford, let’s “forget the damned motor car and build cities for lovers and friends.”